28.0 kWhUseable Battery

 No longer available

-This electric vehicle is no longer available.
+This electric vehicle is no longer in production and not available to buy new.
 The Mercedes B 250e was available from January 2015 until October 2017.
 Financial data like price, leasing and company car tax were applicable to the final year of availability of the Mercedes B 250e.

-The Mercedes B 250e has a Recommend Retail Price (RRP) of £32,660 and an On The Road Price (OTR) of £33,375.
+The Mercedes B 250e had a Recommend Retail Price (RRP) of £32,660 and an On The Road Price (OTR) of £33,375.
 The OTR Price includes VAT, first year of VED, vehicle first registration fee, number plates and delivery.
-The Mercedes B 250e is eligible for the Plug-In Car Grant (PICG) of £4,500.
-The grant will be applied to the final invoice price of the car.
+The Mercedes B 250e was eligible for a Plug-In Car Grant (PICG) of £4,500.
 The OTR Price including the PICG for the Mercedes B 250e is £28,875.

 Drivetrain and Performance